 Table 1.
-Overall budget available as presented before Competition 2022
+Overall budget available as presented before Competition 2023

-Of the 42 applications received, the breakdown was as follows: 18 Project, 13 Individual, 8 SAP-RTI (Category 1), 1 SAP-RTI (Category 2/3), and 2 SAP-MRS applications.
+Of the 47 applications received, the breakdown was as follows: 21 Project, 19 Individual, 2 SAP-RTI (Category 1), 1 SAP-RTI (Category 2/3), and 4 SAP-MRS applications.

 The first day of competition began with a brief introduction to the virtual environment.
-The SAPES then started Round 1 and proceeded to review all applications.
-Continuing from practices started last competition year, NSERC used a five-reviewer model, to further harmonize with the larger DG program and manage the committee members' workload.
+The SAPES then started Round 1 and proceeded to review all applications, with 5 reviewing members to an application.

-After Round 3 concluded, the SAPES recommended total funding of \$10.09M from the envelope, from a total request for \$15.77M, causing the funding rate for this year's competition to be 64%.
+After Round 3 concluded, the SAPES recommended total funding of \$10.7M from the envelope, from a total request for \$17.76M, causing the funding rate for this year's competition to be 60%.
 Prior to competition, a decision was made to target a funding rate similar to historic averages in order to manage future budget pressures.
-The remaining \$977,517 will be added to the SAP envelope for CY2023.
-The SAPES' final multiyear budget, broken down into equipment, theory, and experimental operating allocations is shown in Table 2, while Table 3 gives the percentage share of the envelope in theory, equipment, and operations over the period from 2017 through 2022.
+This total commitment represents an amount that is greater than the annual envelope, which was possible due to unspent funds from the previous year.
+The remaining \$71,733 will be added to the SAP envelope for CY2024.
+The SAPES' final multiyear budget, broken down into equipment, theory, and experimental operating allocations is shown in Table 2, while Table 3 gives the percentage share of the envelope in theory, equipment, and operations over the period from 2017 through 2023.